Analysis | The delta variant threatens to upend the politics of the coronavirus

 But then cracks emerged.
 Over the past two weeks, the seven-day average of new cases has increased by 43 percent in the state.
 On Tuesday, the state Capitol itself reintroduced a mask mandate following a cluster of new coronavirus infections.
 That change affects only a small percentage of the state, but is symbolically potent for the progress of the pandemic.

 Part of the problem, clearly, is the emergence of the more-virulent delta variant of the virus.
 The federal government announced this week that the variant, which was first detected in India, is now the most common variation of the virus in new infections.
 Data from the Centers for Disease Control and Prevention shows that it is not uniformly spread around the country, however.
-It estimates that the region including California, Region 9, is seeing about 57 percent of new infections from the delta variant, compared to about 31 percent in Region 3, which includes D.C., Virginia and Maryland.
+It estimates that the region including California, Region 9, is seeing about 57 percent of new infections from the delta variant, compared with about 31 percent in Region 3, which includes D.C., Virginia and Maryland.

 The regions where the virus is most common are in the middle of the country: Region 7, where 80 percent of new infections are from the delta variant, and Region 8, where three-quarters are.
 That’s the swath of states from Montana down to Missouri.